 I am a sweaty (and stinky) runner.
 After long runs or hot days, my skin is plastered with white salt streaks.
-And, when I’m done running, even my 4-year old’s good sense has him prefer his baby brother with a stinky diaper versus his dad.
+When I’m done running, even my 4-year old’s good sense has him prefer his baby brother with a stinky diaper versus his dad.
 Smart kid.

 Rubbing salt in the wound